Project-Interoperability/project-interoperability.github.io/index.md

 2-9 [National Information Exchange Model (NIEM)](/niem/) is a community-driven, government-wide, standards-based approach to exchanging information.

 2-10 [ISE Standards Specifications Framework](/standards-specifications/) describes interoperable information exchange attributes beginning with standardized requirements and definitions.
 It includes the descriptive mechanics to develop components, and processes necessary to identify and normalize standards to achieve interoperability.

+For links to more of our partners' resources, or to add your own, check out our [More Resources](/more-resources) page.

 ----------------